giantswarm/giantnetes-terraform/docs/installation-guide-aws.md

 Now prepare `bootstrap.sh`.

+#### Pre-create customer gateways

+If the bastions need to be publicly routable then please skip this step.

+Otherwise, you will need to create a CGW for each VPN connection in the AWS console.
+They should be named after the VPN (Gridscale/Vultr) and the default settings should be used.
+The CGW IDs should be added to `bootstrap.sh`.

 #### Custom subnet requirements

 If a customer has requested specific IP blocks for an installation then these can be overridden via `bootstrap.sh`.
 If not overridden, the defaults from `variables.tf` will be used.